aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-textbox/create-textbox-in-which-each-line-is-having-different-horizontal-alignment/_index.md

             // Creating a new workbook
             const wb = new Workbook();

-            // Access first worksheet.
+            // Access the first worksheet.
             const ws = wb.worksheets.get(0);

-            // Add text box inside the sheet. ws.shapes.addTextBox(2, 0, 2, 0, 80, 400);
+            // Add a text box inside the sheet. ws.shapes.addTextBox(2, 0, 2, 0, 80, 400);

-            // Access first shape which is a text box and set its text. const shape = ws.shapes.get(0);
+            // Access the first shape, which is a text box, and set its text. const shape = ws.shapes.get(0);
             shape.text = "Sign up for your free phone number.\nCall and text online for free.\nCall your friends and family.";